 I wanted to make something biscuity because they are one of my favorite foods.
-Sweet biscuits, savory biscuits, drop biscuits are all big hits at my house.
+Sweet biscuits, savory biscuits or drop biscuits are all big hits at my house.

-I use coconut sugar to slightly sweetener the biscuits, but you could use the sweetener of your choice or none at all.
+I use coconut sugar to slightly sweeten the biscuits, but you could use the sweetener of your choice, or none at all.
 If you want them sweeter you could always make a glaze for the top.

 I’ve really been into spelt flour lately so I added it into this recipe too.
 If you don’t have any on hand just replace it with whole wheat pastry flour.